 In 2016, the Municipality entered into an agreement with the Ontario Clean Water Agency (OCWA) for the provision of management, operation and maintenance services related to the municipal water treatment facilities.
 The agreement is effective for an initial term of ten years, commencing January 1, 2016.
-The annual price for year one of the agreement is \$164,571, increasing annually thereafter by an inflationary adjustment of a minimum of 1%.
+In 2019, the Municipality entered into an amending agreement with OCWA as it relates to annual pricing.
+For years 2020 onward, the annual base price is \$206,207 plus the greater of the CPI adjustment or 1.0%, plus an adjustment for maintaining the insurance, if necessary, which is renewed annually by OCWA, plus the total chemical estimate as outlined in Schedule I of the agreement The annual CPI adjustment or 1.0% shall be added to the \$206,207 on a cumulative basis.

 In conjunction with the Township of Machar, in 2017 the municipality entered into an agreement with the Hockey Opportunity Camp/Eagle Crest Outdoor Centre for the management and operation of a summer day camp program for a four-year term, commencing 2018 at an initial cost of \$31,244, increasing annually thereafter by 3%.
 Each municipality is responsible for 50% of the total contracted amount.
+The program did not operate in 2020 as a result of the COVID-19 pandemic.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS Year Ended December 31, 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS Year Ended December 31, 2020